MaedahBatool/Sublime-WP-Customizer-Docs/docs/wordpress-customizer-snippets/add-setting.md

 ```

 !!! warning "REMEMBER"
-    Remember to add the setting before you add a control.
+    Add the setting before you add a control.
 Since a control needs to be attached to a setting which should be defined before the control definition.